Some sci-fi fans have a lot to say about Space Force's new dress uniforms

 Earlier this week, as the most recently developed branch of the U.S. military unveiled its new uniforms, fans of a certain science fiction television series began to comment that the prototypes looked very familiar.

-CNN reports that General Jay Raymond, commander of the U.S. Space Force revealed the new uniforms Tuesday.
+The New York Post reports that General Jay Raymond, commander of the U.S. Space Force revealed the new uniforms Tuesday.

 The dress uniform features a series of silver buttons that run diagonally from the navy blue tunic's right shoulder to its waist.